BigfootACA/simple-init/README.md

 bash scripts/gen-minimal-initramfs.sh
 ```
 output:  `/tmp/initramfs.img` (ASCII cpio archive compress with gzip)

-if you want a big initramfs with commands, you can use `gen-initramfs.sh` instead `gen-minimal-initramfs.sh'
+if you want a big initramfs with commands, you can use `gen-initramfs.sh` instead `gen-minimal-initramfs.sh`

 ##### 3. Generate testing image (just once)